Michael Backman Ltd - Home

 length: 16.2cm, width: 6.5cm, weight: 90g

-This very charming two-part belt buckle is almost certainly from the Armenian community of Ottoman Turkey.
-It is of gilded or gold-plated silver with applied
+This very charming two-part belt buckle is almost certainly from the Armenian community of Ottoman Turkey or from Cyprus.
+It is of gilded or gold-plated silver

 The decoration includes delicate Ottoman-inspired tulip blooms, coloured with cream, pink and blue enamel.

 A related Armenian-Ottoman gilded silver bowl with enamel work is illustrated in Hassiotis et al (2010, p.
 151).

 The traditional dress of Ottoman-influenced people often incorporated large and showy buckles.
 This example probably was intended for a woman.
 Ottoman

 empire rulers and warriors wore belts and elaborate, over-sized buckles as symbols of their power and rank.
 The fashion for such ostentatious belts was